Baro82/HAL-Home-Assistant-Listener/README.md

 ## REQUIREMENTS

-The software already allows the system to be configured with specific keys, but requires that it be run with administrator rights.
+The software already allows the system to be configured with specific buttons, but requires that it be run with administrator rights.
 You can also run these commands on your own:

 - It is necessary to open the port 8080 on the Windows Firewall.